Last updated on March 25, 2026

 When Can You Activate a Companion Ability?

 You can activate companion only at sorcery speed, which is during your main phases only.
 Also, you must have priority and the stack must be empty.
 You must pay , and after that, your companion goes straight to your hand.
-This ability can’t be responded to because it doesn’t use the stack, and you can only do this once per game.
+This is a special action that can’t be responded and doesn’t use the stack, and you can only do this once per game.

 Are Companions in Your Sideboard?